chrisstef/fichain/README.md

 ## Run tests

 The general approach to tests is to create a series of assert statements that verify whether or not a value is equal to some other value.
-Our test were written with `pytest` and in total we made 40 assertions which were succesful.
+Our test were made with `pytest` and in total we made 40 assertions and all of them were successful.

 To run the test navigate on the root directory and: